NerdOwls/Rename-All-Users-UPN-AD-2008/README.md

 # Rename-All-Users-UPN-AD-2008
-Rename the UPN for all Users in a MS 2008 AD
+Rename the UPN for all Users in a MS 2008 AD to the Primary Email Address